groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-OpenDocument Presentation Template (.otp) represents presentation template files created by applications in OASIS OpenDocument standard format.
+Represents an OpenDocument Presentation Template (.otp), which represents presentation template files created by applications in the OASIS OpenDocument standard format.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/presentation/otp